Wag-Media/wagmedia-com-bot/test.md

 ## General Tests

-- ⭕️ the set of emojis to seed the db is complete for the functioning of the bot, `./config.ts`-> `paymentEmojiMap`, `categoryEmojiMap`
+- ✅ the set of emojis to seed the db is complete for the functioning of the bot, `./config.ts`-> `paymentEmojiMap`, `categoryEmojiMap`
-- 🍋 all emojis that are defined `./config.ts`-> `paymentEmojiMap`,
+- ✅ all emojis that are defined `./config.ts`-> `paymentEmojiMap`,
   `categoryEmojiMap` are used to seed the db
-- 🍋 all emojis that are defined in `categoryEmojiMap` have a `CategoryRule` in the db
+- ✅ all emojis that are defined in `categoryEmojiMap` have a `CategoryRule` in the db
-- 🍋 all emojis that are defined in `paymentEmojiMap` have a `PaymentRule` in the db
+- ✅ all emojis that are defined in `paymentEmojiMap` have a `PaymentRule` in the db
-- 🍋 the bot leaves guilds(servers) that is not configured in `config.GUILD_ID`
+- ✅ the bot leaves guilds(servers) that is not configured in `config.GUILD_ID`

 ## Create Messages

 ### Posts

-- 🍋⭕️ complete posts are added to the db but not published to the website
+- ✅ complete posts are added to the db but not published to the website
-- 🍋⭕️ complete post added to the db should be logged to discord
+- ✅ complete post added to the db should be logged to discord
-- 🍋 all relevant fields (title, description, tags, embedUrl, discordLink, user, contentUrl) get inserted into the db correctly
+- ✅ all relevant fields (title, description, tags, embedUrl, discordLink, user, contentUrl) get inserted into the db correctly
-- 🍋⭕️ tags are recognized in the format: `Hashtags: #tag1, #tag2, ...` or
+- ✅ tags are recognized in the format: `Hashtags: #tag1, #tag2, ...` or
   `Tags: #tag1, tag2, ...`
-- 🍋 incomplete posts (missing title) should not be added to db
+- ✅ incomplete posts (missing title) should not be added to db
-- 🍋 incomplete posts (missing description) should not be added to db
+- ✅ incomplete posts (missing description) should not be added to db
-- 🍋 incomplete posts (missing content link) should not be added to db
+- create messages with title + description but without embed should be added to the db
-- 🍋 create messages with title + description + link but without hashtags should be added to the db
+- ✅ create messages with title + description + link but without hashtags should be added to the db
-- 🍋⭕️ correct posts added in channels / categories that are not monitored should be ignored
+- ✅ correct posts added in channels / categories that are not monitored should be ignored

 ### Odd Jobs

-- 🍋⭕️ [incomplete](#general) odd-jobs should notify poster
+- ✅ incomplete odd-jobs should notify poster
-- 🍋 [complete](#general) odd-jobs should add odd-job to the db
+- ✅ complete odd-jobs should add odd-job to the db
+- ✅ oddjobs attachments are saved to the db
+- ✅ if more than 5 attachments user is informed
+- ✅ if attachment is larger than config value `MAX_FILE_SIZE` it is not saved and user is informed

 ## Edit Messages

 ### Posts

-- 🍋 editing an incomplete post to make it complete adds it to the db
+- ✅ editing an incomplete post to make it complete adds it to the db
-- 🍋⭕️ editing an complete post to make it incomplete unpublishes it, if it is published
+- ✅ editing an complete post to make it incomplete unpublishes it, if it is published (isDeleted = true)
+- ✅ correcting an isDeleted = true post removes sets isDeleted = false
-- 🍋⭕️ editing an complete post and it stays complete update it in the db
+- ✅ editing an complete post and it stays complete update it in the db
-- 🍋⭕️ editing an incomplete post and it stays incomplete is ignored
+- ✅ editing an incomplete post and it stays incomplete is ignored
-- 😅 editing paid posts is not possible, user gets informed to unpublish first
-- 😅 editing paid posts is not possible, user gets informed to unpublish first
+- ✅ editing paid posts is not possible, user gets informed to unpublish first

 ### Odd Jobs

-- 😅 editing paid odd-jobs is not possible
-- 🍋 editing an incomplete odd-job to make it complete saves the oddjob
+- ✅ editing an incomplete odd-job to make it complete saves the oddjob
-- 🍋⭕️ editing an complete odd-job to make it incomplete will warn the creator but leave the odd job in the db
+- ✅ editing an complete odd-job to make it incomplete will warn the creator but leave the odd job in the db
+- ✅ editing paid odd-jobs is not possible

 ## Delete Messages

-- 🍋⭕️ if a post message that is not published yet or has no categories gets deleted, it will be removed from the database.
+- ✅ if a post message that is not published yet or has no categories gets deleted, it will be removed from the database.
-- 🍋⭕️ if a post message that is already published (=payed) or has any custom emojis by directors gets deleted, it stays in the db and gets flagged as deleted
+- ✅ if a post message that is already published (=paid) gets deleted, it stays in the db and gets flagged as deleted
-- 🍋⭕️ if an oddjob message that is not paid yet gets deleted it will be removed from the database
+- ✅ if an oddjob message that is not paid yet gets deleted it will be removed from the database
-- 🍋⭕️ if an oddjob message that is paid gets deleted, it stays in the db and gets flagged as deleted
+- ✅ if an oddjob message that is paid gets deleted, it stays in the db and gets flagged as deleted

 - ??? if a post message with threads gets deleted?